This blog continues a series of blogs on Mixing (Page 2014).

 4) For every workflow choice, there is a positive and a downside to that process.
 What provides you the most benefit, with the least amount of negatives in your desired aim, for your desired outcome?

 5) There are no rules, BUT like all things technical and creative, there are fundamentals that you need to develop – learn, and practice – BEFORE you commence to attempt to discard them.
-In the previous blog, I proposed Owsinski’s Mixing elements as a very worthy guide.
+In the previous blog (Page 2014), I proposed Owsinski’s Mixing elements as a very worthy guide.

 6) There are a diverse range of mixing approaches put in front of you, with diverse perspectives, views, and workflows.
 There is NO correct workflow.
 You are shown options, for you to decide for yourself what workflow will work for you.
 If in doubt though, through your lack of time to develop this skill thoroughly yet, then please consult Owsinski’s Mixing elements as a very worthy guide (see point 5)